MathieuAR-GDPSFH/community-guide/phpmyadmin/Detailed-Explanation-of-phpmyadmin-tables-and-columns.md

 Columns: Columns are columns in PhpMyAdmin tables that make the tables function for the server.\
 An example of a column is accountID in the accounts table.

+## Access the PhpMyAdmin tables

+If you are confused on how to access all the tables, heres how:
+First, after logging in, click the "+" on the side next to gdps_(gdpsname).
+To access the tables, click the text of the name of the tables.
+(On phone, enable desktop site for PhpMyAdmin to work properly.)

 ### Acccomments: This table displays all the account comments players have made on their profiles.